Text that says 'Watch the Trailer' in black font.

 A man with a beard and cap riding an ATV with two black dogs in a grassy field.

+Derek’s passion for animals started when he was given a Shetland ewe as a teenager.
+He started rearing a flock whilst working in the cattle market of his home town of Biggar on the Scottish borders.
 Inspired by Gerald Durrell’s vision of captive breeding endangered species, Derek worked in zoos and wildlife conservation projects until - depressed by the slow pace of change - he bought the Devon farm in 2002 to return to his first love of sheep (all the while campaigning for beaver reintroduction).
+Twenty years later he’s combining his animal husbandry skills with his farming knowledge to create a large-scale conservation project called Rewilding Coombeshead.
+Much to the frustration of his farming neighbours!

 Text reads 'Who is Derek Banbury?'